billsioros/pytsp/README.md

 - The travelling salesman problem (TSP) asks the following question: "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city?"
 - TSP can be modelled as an undirected weighted graph, such that cities are the graph's vertices, paths are the graph's edges, and a path's distance is the edge's weight.
 It is a minimization problem starting and finishing at a specified vertex after having visited each other vertex exactly once.

-_If you are interested in the intricate inner workings of the different algorithms mentioned below, feel free to check out the [theoretical background section](#theoretical-background)_
+_If you are interested in the intricate inner workings of the different algorithms mentioned below, feel free to check out the [theoretical background section](#theoretical-background)._

 ## Overview

-The project consists of:
+The project consists of

 - the **[pytsp](./pytsp/)** library, which provides different approaches in tackling the Travelling Salesman Problem (with and without Time Windows).
-These include:
+These include
-  - Greedy approaches:
+  - Greedy approaches
     - [Nearest Neighbor Search](./pytsp/core/tsp.py#L118)
-  - Convex hull / Geometric approaches:
+  - Convex hull / Geometric approaches
     - [Angle Comparison](./pytsp/core/tsp.py#L151)
     - [Eccentricity Comparison](./pytsp/core/tsp.py#L151)
-  - Local search approaches:
+  - Local search approaches
     - [2-opt](./pytsp/core/tsp.py#L176)
-  - Meta-heuristic approaches:
+  - Meta-heuristic approaches
     - [Genetic Algorithm](./pytsp/core/genetic.py#L8)
     - [Simulated Annealing](./pytsp/core/annealing.py#L17)
     - [Compressed Annealing](./pytsp/core/annealing.py#L64)

 - the **[tsplot](pytsp/tsplot.py#L68)** command line utility, which can be used to demonstrate, compare and chain the various algorithms mentioned above.

 ## Installation